Ampher-4/armoredcore/README.md

 `images` including test images

 # How to check my result
+- make sure you installed `opencv-python`, `yt-dlp`, `pafy`, `ultralytics` and `torch`
 - read `./docs.md`
-if you don't have markdown reader just google "convert markdown to pdf" and upload the docs.md to get a converted pdf
+- if you want to immediate check result you can run `python ./model_realtimeeval.py`, this will open a video and try to detect tanks if you don't have markdown reader just google "convert markdown to pdf" and upload the docs.md to get a converted pdf

 - use command line to run `yolo predict model='./models/drones/best.pt' source='location/to/your/file`